wrh2/sputnik/Phase1/Test_Plan/Test_Plan_Sputnik_Capstone.md

 04/20/16 - Fixed ToC link error (Jake)

+04/21/16 - Moved to oresat repo and fixed ToC links (Jake)

+04/29/16 - Changes based on Test Plan Review (Jake)

+04/29/16 - Changes based on proofreading the test plan (Will)

+04/30/16 - More proofreading changes.
+Changed crystal test to make it explicit that it will be performed on BOTH microcontrollers.
+Changed Supply Range Test to encompass BOTH modules.
+Changed Temperature Range Test to encompass BOTH modules and changed steps, actions, and expected results.
+Revised Acceleration test.

+05/14/16 - Grammar corrections in introduction.

+05/16/16 - Removed "Test Setup and Calibration" section from the document.
+Revised Temperature Test with updated procedure.
+(Shan)

+06/01/16 - Added test results for some of the tests (Jake)

+06/05/16 - More updated test results (Jake)

+06/08/16 - Removed untested tests (Jake)

+06/09/16 - Added final test results (Jake)

+06/09/16 - Added Control test results (Jake)

 ### Introduction

 #### Purpose

-The purpose of this document is to outline the essential testing that will be conducted to demonstrate the effectiveness of the Sputnik Capstone project.
-This test plan is not intended to be inclusive and additional testing procedures will be added if deemed necessary by any of the parties involved in the project.
+The purpose of this document is to outline testing that will be essential for determining the effectiveness of the Sputnik Capstone project.
+This test plan is not intended to be all inclusive and additional testing procedures will be added if deemed necessary by any of the parties involved in the project.

 #### Testing Procedure

-All of the testing described in this document will be carried out by one or more than one member of the Sputnik capstone team.
-An effort will be made to have the entire group present for as many of the tests as possible.
+All of the testing procedures described in this document will be carried out by one or more of the Sputnik capstone team members.
+An effort will be made to have the entire team present for as many of the tests as possible.

-#### Recordings of Results, witnessing, and Authorities
+#### Recordings of Results, Witnessing, and Authorities

-The results of all testing conducted in this test plan will be displayed on the project wiki.
-The tests will be conducted on a pass/fail basis and any tests that do not pass will be noted in the documentation with an explanation as to why they did not pass.
+The results of all testing will be posted in [this git respository](https://github.com/oresat/low-gain-radio) in the docs folder.
+The tests will be conducted on a pass/fail basis and any tests that do not pass will be noted along with an explanation/conjecture as to why they did not pass.
 No authorities or witnesses outside of the group will be required to be present during testing.

 ### Reference Documents